ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 1. Observe/reproduce a *failure*
 2. Formulate a hypothesis about the *fault* that caused the *failure*
-3. Use the hypothesis to
+3. Use the hypothesis to predict where an infection might be visible (e.g., using a debugger or `print` statements).
+If the observation contradicts the prediction, refine the hypothesis.

 # Debugging tools